 We explore what payment screening is, why it’s important for financial institutions (FIs), and how the process works.
 Let’s dive in.

-Payment screening is the process of checking transactions - both incoming and outgoing - to determine if they are risky or violate regulatory standards.
-The goal is to verify payment information and credentials are legitimate and to identify - and escalate - suspicious transactions for further investigation.
+Payment screening is the process of checking transactions—both incoming and outgoing—to determine if they are risky or violate regulatory standards.
+The goal is to verify payment information and credentials are legitimate and to identify—and escalate—suspicious transactions for further investigation.

 While transaction monitoring and transaction screening (or payment screening) both involve analyzing transactions, they aren’t actually the same thing.

 Transaction monitoring refers to real-time or retroactive analysis aimed at detecting and preventing fraud and money laundering.
 Payment screening refers to customer authentication and verification and is much more associated with AML compliance than it is with fraud detection.
+With real-time payment services becoming more popular, real-time monitoring and screening is more important than ever.

 While transaction monitoring focuses on analyzing customer transaction patterns to identify anomalies that appear to be suspicious, payment screening focuses on customer identity verification and takes into account factors such as the geographic location and devices used by the sender and receiver.
 It also involves the practice of name screening against sanctions lists.